 After Miranda decided to emigrate, I went to work in a secondary school for nearly 10 years as a Technician in the food and textiles department.

-When I parted company with them three years ago I rediscovered my sew-jo which had gone missing in action somewhere in the intervening years.
+When I left there I rediscovered my sew-jo which had gone missing in action somewhere in the intervening years.

 These days I have much more time for sewing and I’m building up a pretty impressive stash of fabric along with an ever-growing pattern collection.
 I don’t think I’ve ever thrown away a pattern since I was first buying them for my O-level so I must have literally hundreds.
 I make my own patterns too from time to time.